espena/pagesign/README.md

 and set correct permissions.
 The file should be owned by root and made executable.
 Move it over to one of the directories enlisted in your $PATH environment variable, ``/usr/local/bin`` is a good place.

-Afther this, you can call pagesign from anywhere, using this syntax:
+After this, you can call pagesign from anywhere, using this syntax:

 ```shell
 pagesign  source  destination  fingerprint  [comments]